-Sheeva Azma, MS, is the founder of science writing company Fancy Comma, LLC.
+Sheeva Azma, MS, is the founder of science writing and digital communications company Fancy Comma, LLC.
 She is a freelance science writer, journalist, and leader in digital marketing, content strategy, and media communications.
 Learn more about her in this post.

 Sheeva Azma has been a freelance science writer since 2013.
 Both a generalist and a specialist, her writing and research experience spans many topics around science, policy, business, and freelancing.
 Beyond her training in science, she is also trained in search engine optimization (SEO), public relations, media communications, and crisis management.

 With degrees from MIT and Georgetown, @SheevaAzma has been a freelance writer and content expert in the fields of science, health, business, technology, and policy since 2013.Tweet

 She received her BS in Brain and Cognitive Sciences from the Massachusetts Institute of Technology (MIT) in 2005.
 After this, she went on to work in a research lab at Massachusetts General Hospital for a few years before entering grad school.
 In 2013, she graduated from Georgetown University with an MS in Neuroscience.
 She was a scientist for a decade before shifting into freelance science writing.
 She also has experience in policy research and analysis.

 You can learn more about Sheeva in the video introduction she created for her Upwork profile below.
 You can also keep reading to learn more about Sheeva and her relevant experience as a freelance science writer.

 Sheeva has conducted research at MIT, the Martinos Center of Massachusetts General Hospital and Harvard-MIT, and Georgetown University.
 After her tenure studying and working in neuroscience, Sheeva moved to Washington, D.C.
 Here she worked in two different policy research think tanks doing policy research and legislative analysis.
 She has also spent time working for the U.S. Congress.